pabloEntropia/essentia-labs/_posts/2020-01-16-tensorflow-models-released.md

 ### Architecture details
   - [MusiCNN](https://github.com/jordipons/musicnn) is a musically-motivated Convolutional Neural Network.
 It uses vertical and horizontal convolutional filters aiming to capture timbral and temporal patterns, respectively.
 The model contains 6 layers and 790k parameters.
-  - **VGG** is an architecture from computer vision based on a deep stack of 3X3 convolutional filters commonly used.
+  - **VGG** is an architecture from computer vision based on a deep stack of commonly used 3x3 convolutional filters.
 It contains 5 layers with 128 filters each.
 Batch normalization and dropout are applied before each layer.
 The model has 605k trainable parameters.
-We are using [Jordi Pon's implementation](https://github.com/jordipons/musicnn).
+We are using the [implementation by Jordi Pons](https://github.com/jordipons/musicnn).
   - [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset) [2, 3] follows the configuration E from the original implementation for computer vision, with the difference that the number of output units is set to 3087.
 This model has 62 million parameters.

 ### Datasets details
-  - [MSD](http://millionsongdataset.com/lastfm) contains 200k tracks from the train set of the publicly available Million Song Dataset (MSD) annotated by the 50 Lastfm tags most frequent in the dataset.
+  - [MSD](http://millionsongdataset.com/lastfm) contains 200k tracks from the train set of the publicly available Million Song Dataset (MSD) annotated by tags from [Last.fm](https://www.last.fm).
+Only top 50 tags are used.
-  - [MTT](http://mirg.city.ac.uk/codeapps/the-magnatagatune-dataset) contains data collected using the TagATune game and music from the Magnatune label.
-It contains 25k tracks.
+  - [MTT](http://mirg.city.ac.uk/codeapps/the-magnatagatune-dataset) contains 25k tracks from Magnatune with tags by human annotators.
+Only top 50 tags are used.
   - [AudioSet](https://research.google.com/audioset/) contains 1.8 million audio clips from Youtube annotated with the AudioSet taxonomy, not specific to music.
   - **MTG in-house datasets** are a collection of small, highly curated datasets used for training classifiers.
 [A set of SVM classifiers](https://acousticbrainz.org/datasets/accuracy) based on these datasets is also available.